PHPOffice/PhpSpreadsheet/CONTRIBUTING.md

  - Put all assertions in the Test itself, not in an abstract class that the Test extends (even if this means code duplication between tests).
  - Include any necessary `setup()` and `tearDown()` in the Test itself.
  - If you change any global settings (such as system locale, or Compatibility Mode for Excel Function tests), make sure that you reset to the default in the `tearDown()`.
+ - Use the `ExcelError` functions in assertions for Excel Error values in Excel Function implementations.
+   <br />Not only does it reduce the risk of typos; but at some point in the future, ExcelError values will be an object rather than a string, and we won't then need to update all the tests.
+ - Don't over-complicate test code by testing happy and unhappy paths in the same test.

 This makes it easier to see exactly what is being tested when reviewing the PR.
-I want to be able to see it in the PR, not have to hunt in other classes to see what the test is doing.
+I want to be able to see it in the PR, not have to hunt in other unchanged classes to see what the test is doing.

 ## How to release